Hey there! Thanks for stopping by!

 I’m Lisa and I am, quite literally, a Day in the kitchen!

 I love food.
 Eating it, cooking it, baking it, photographing it.

-Before arriving at A Day In the Kitchen, I traveled down a different path.
-I studied art and design in high school, and I have a BA degree with a major in Art History.
-I also spent a number of years as a 3D computer artist and animator, where I also dabbled a little in HTML and website creation.
+My background comes from the arts, having studied art and design in high school, then majoring in Art History in university.
+I then spent a number of years working as a 3D computer artist and animator, where I also dabbled in some HTML and website design and creation.
 From there, I spent 10 years showing people how to preserve and document their family stories in scrapbooks.
 Being a scrapbooking consultant allowed me to spend time creating my own family albums and it fueled my passion for photography.

 My love for food and photography only grew when I got my very first smartphone!
 I could take pictures of restaurant meals!
 I could capture the dish I made for dinner!
 It was so quick and easy and addictive.
 I started sharing those photos on Facebook for fun, and to my pleasant surprise, I received a lot positive feedback on the photographs and requests for the recipes I had made.
 The positive reinforcement only motivated me to cook and bake more and post more photos.